Photo source: www.littleleaves.org

 Provide parent education in the area of behavior management

-If you would like more information about ABA, please see any of the links below:
+If you would like more information about ABA or ABA Therapy, please see any of the links below:

-**Quick Tip: Below are two amazing resources that serve as introductory guides to the field of ABA.
+**Quick Tip: Below are two amazing resources I highly recommend to anyone wanting to learn more about the application of ABA-

 The Cooper book (often called the "White Book") is a more technical guide that I recommend for professionals.